Why Auto ApproveResourcesFAQ

 • Personal loan payments

-Once you have your total expenses calculated, divide that number by your monthly gross income–your income before taxes and other deductions.
+Once you have your total expenses calculated, divide that number by your monthly gross income – your income before taxes and other deductions.
 That number is your DTI.
+You can find this by taking your annual pre-withholding salary and dividing it by 12.
+If you’re not totally sure what your gross is, you can find it on a recent paycheck.

 Let’s say your monthly expenses are as follows: